Welcome

 Canada

-We are currently meeting in person at Park Town Hotel in south dining room.
-You may join us in person or by zoom.
-Please email nutanarotary@gmail.com for meeting details.
+We are currently meeting in person every second week at Sports on Tap in the meeting room (Dog Pound).
+You may join us in person or by zoom when available.
+Please view the calendar for upcoming meeting details.

 Home Page Stories